Biomanufacturing Consortium for Analytics and Data Engineering (BioCAD) Expansion

 Industry Need

 The Biomanufacturing Consortium for Analytics and Data engineering (BioCAD) Expansion is a collaborative technical training program replication and expansion effort centered on the West Coast.
+The proposed 18-month project recruits additional team members and builds upon a NIIMBL-funded workforce training pilot launched in 2020.

 Growing from 14 hours of existing introductory content, the BioCAD Expansion will: